skip to content

 PROJECT PARTNERS

-The Crop Science Centre will involve researchers from the University’s Department of Plant Sciences and Sainsbury Laboratory, the National Institute of Agricultural Botany (NIAB), and other UK and international research institutes.
+Researchers from the University’s Department of Plant Sciences and Sainsbury Laboratory, the National Institute of Agricultural Botany (NIAB), and other UK and international research institutes work at the CSC.

-The delivery of both public goods and economic growth is essential for today’s plant scientists, with the need to produce sufficient healthy nutritious food without harming the environment being on top of the international agenda.
+The delivery of both public goods and economic growth is essential for today’s plant scientists, with the need to produce sufficient healthy nutritious food without harming the environment being at the top of the international agenda.

 Dr Tina Barsby, CEO and Director of NIAB.

-The Crop Science Centre is already establishing connections with major industry partners, which are vital to understanding how societal and industry requirements feed into research design and translation, as well as agricultural supply chain networks such as the Cambridge University Potato Growers Research Association.
-The Crop Science Centre will also allow for closer collaboration with other regional institutes including the John Innes Centre in Norwich, and Rothamsted Research.
+The Crop Science Centre has established connections with major industry partners, which are vital to understanding how societal and industry requirements feed into research design and translation, as well as agricultural supply chain networks such as the Cambridge University Potato Growers Research Association.
+The Crop Science Centre collaborates with other regional institutes including the John Innes Centre in Norwich, and Rothamsted Research.

-Interdepartmental partnerships will build on the existing University of Cambridge partnership with the Department of Biotechnology (DBT) India, to support the training, development of skills and knowledge exchange for doctoral students and postdoctoral fellows in India and the UK.
-In addition, the Crop Science Centre will capitalise on the MoU, signed in 2016, for a joint UK-India Collaboration in Crop Science involving Cambridge, NIAB, John Innes, Rothamsted Research, University of East Anglia, BBSRC, and DBT India.
+Interdepartmental partnerships have built on the existing University of Cambridge partnership with the Department of Biotechnology (DBT) India, to support the training, development of skills and knowledge exchange for doctoral students and postdoctoral fellows in India and the UK.
+In addition, the Crop Science Centre has capitalised on the MoU, signed in 2016, for a joint UK-India Collaboration in Crop Science involving Cambridge, NIAB, John Innes, Rothamsted Research, University of East Anglia, BBSRC, and DBT India.

 FUNDING

 In July 2017, £16.9 million was awarded from the HEFCE-managed UK Research Partnership Investment Fund, and a further £14.5 million from the NIAB trust.
-This will enable construction of a state-of-the-art research laboratory at NIAB’s Cambridge site to house the new Crop Science Centre.
-It will also provide new field stations and offices at NIAB’s Histon site, as well as new glasshouses with full environmental controls.
+This enabled the construction of a state-of-the-art research laboratory at NIAB’s Cambridge site to house the Crop Science Centre, as well as field stations and offices at NIAB’s Histon site and glasshouses with full environmental controls.

 Find out more here.